Disclosures and editorial policy

 The short version

 This site is editorially independent.
 Editorial content is written first, with no consideration of affiliate revenue.
 Where products are recommended, we use Amazon Associates affiliate links and earn a small commission if you buy something — at no extra cost to you.
-We don't accept paid placements, sponsored articles, or pay-to-include arrangements.
+We don't accept paid placements or sponsored articles.

 Amazon Associates programme

-What Can My Dog Eat is a participant in the Amazon Services LLC Associates Program (and its UK, Canadian, and Australian counterparts), affiliate advertising programmes designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca, and amazon.com.au.
+Can My Dog Eat is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.co.uk.

-When you click an Amazon link on this site and buy something — anything, not just the product we linked to — we receive a small commission.
-The amount varies (typically 1–4% of the purchase price).
+When you click an Amazon link and buy something, we receive a small commission (typically 1–4% of the purchase price).
 You pay the same price you would have paid anyway.
-Amazon's terms permit us to earn these fees only when we disclose this relationship clearly, which we do on every page that contains affiliate links and in the site footer.

 Country localisation

-Our links open the right Amazon storefront for your country (US, UK, Canada, or Australia) so you see the right pricing and shipping.
-If you're somewhere else, the links will direct to the closest active storefront for your region.
+Our links open the right Amazon storefront for your country (UK, US, Canada, or Australia) so you see the right pricing and shipping.
+This is handled automatically by JavaScript in your browser — no cookies, no tracking, no IP geolocation.

 How we choose what to recommend